Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Introduction

-Due to the specific design and environmental characteristics of aerial platforms compared to terrestrial systems, their link budget analysis, when equipped with RSS, is expected to be different.
-Nevertheless, this study is necessary to assess the benefits of RSS-enabled aerial platforms.
-Three major factors impact the feasibility of RSS-enabled aerial platforms, namely the operating frequency or wavelength, the platform’s surface area reserved for RSS, and the operating altitude.
-Indeed, while higher frequency signals are preferable for larger capacity links and enabling the deployment of more RSS reflector units, they are more vulnerable to path-loss degradation issued mainly from the communication distance and atmospheric attenuation.
-Also, larger platform RSS size may lead to a higher reflection gain, which may not be realizable for practical platform sizes.
-Finally, although platforms operating at higher altitudes might be preferable, due to their larger coverage footprint, they suffer from excessive propagation losses that may not be compensated even with large RSS.
+Due to the specific design and environmental characteristics of aerial platforms compared to terrestrial systems, the former, when equipped with an RSS, are expected to have a different link budget analysis.
+Therefore, it is necessary to investigate and assess the benefits of RSS-enabled aerial platforms.
+Three major factors impact the feasibility of RSS-enabled aerial platforms, namely the operating frequency or wavelength, the platform’s surface area reserved for RSS units, and the operating altitude.
+While higher frequency signals are preferable for larger capacity links and enabling the deployment of more RSS reflector units, higher frequency signals are more vulnerable to path-loss degradation from the communication distance and atmospheric attenuation.
+Also, larger platform RSS sizes may lead to a higher reflection gain, which may not be realizable for practical platform sizes.
+Finally, although platforms operating at higher altitudes might be preferable due to their larger coverage footprint, they suffer from excessive propagation losses that may not be compensated for even large area of RSS.

-In this paper, we aim to provide the link budget analysis of RSS-enabled aerial platform communication systems under the specular and scattering reflection paradigms.
+In this paper, we aim to provide the link budget analysis for RSS-enabled aerial platform communication systems for specular and scattering reflection paradigms.
 The received power of the system, for different RSS-enabled platforms, is calculated while taking into account the signal strength losses due to the specific characteristics of each platform.
-To minimize signal losses, we derive the optimal platform location and feasible maximum number of RSS reflectors on-board of each platform.
-Link budget expressions are then derived for realistic communication conditions, as defined in the 3GPP standards.
+To minimize signal loss, we derive the optimal platform location and maximum feasible number of RSS reflectors on-board each platform.
+Link budget expressions are then derived for realistic communication conditions, as defined by 3GPP standards.
 Finally, numerical results are provided to support the proposed link budget analysis.
-The contributions of the paper are highlighted as follows: \begin{enumerate} \item To the best of our knowledge, the performance parameters of RSS-enabled communications have been derived only for terrestrial networks, and not for non-terrestrial systems where different signal losses are experienced due to specific characteristics of aerial platforms and atmospheric phenomena.
+The contributions of the paper are highlighted as follows: \begin{enumerate} \item To the best of our knowledge, the performance parameters of RSS-enabled communications have been derived only for terrestrial networks and not for non-terrestrial systems, where different signal losses are experienced due to specific characteristics of aerial platforms and atmospheric phenomena.
 The impact of these factors is taken into account in this work.